limdool/E13-Final-Project/README.md

 # E13-Final-Project
 This is a final project.
-The theme is the end of the world.
+This was a group project.
+I downloaded music for the scenes.